Post Approval Monitoring of Animal Use Protocols

 The Institutional Animal Care and Use Committee (IACUC) at the University of Montana requires animal protocol oversight and post-approval monitoring of Animal Use Protocols (AUP).
 Post-approval monitoring (PAM) involves monitoring AUPs after their approval.
 PAM is intended to assist Principal Investigators (PI) and their staff members identify and correct (or amend) areas of "protocol drift" and meet regulatory requirements for assuring animal welfare.

-PAM will be implemented by the Post Approval Reviewer who regularly attends IACUC meetings as a visitor and who currently serves as the Lead Laboratory Animal Technician for Laboratory Animal Resources (LAR).
+- PAM will be implemented by the Post Approval Reviewer who currently serves as the Lead Laboratory Animal Technician for Laboratory Animal Resources (LAR).

 - PAM is a four-step program consisting of: